-- 1.1 The quarterback has seven seconds to throw the ball after gaining possession of the snap.
-If a pass is not thrown within the seven seconds, the play is dead, with a loss of down and the ball is spotted five yards back from the previous line of scrimmage or half the distance to the goal line. - 1.2 Once the ball is handed off, tossed, pitched or lateraled or a fake handoff, toss, pitch or lateral occurs the seven second rule is no longer in effect. - 1.3 Only one forward pass thrown is allowed in a down. - 1.4 Interceptions change the possession of the ball. - 1.5 Shovel passes are allowed but must originate from behind the line of scrimmage and be completed over the Line of Scrimmage (LOS). - 1.6 Once a player catches the ball past the line of scrimmage, they are no longer allowed to lateral the ball.
-(5v5 only) - 1.7 Interceptions can be returned by the defense. - 1.8 On interceptions that occur and remain in the end zone, the ball becomes dead and turned over to the intercepting team at its 5-yard line.
+- 1.1 The quarterback has 7 seconds to throw the ball after the ball has been snapped.
+If a pass is not thrown within the 7 seconds, a delay of pass penalty shall be called. - 1.2 The offensive official will verbalize the 7-second count at 5 seconds for the quarterback so that they can hear / know that time is running out to pass the ball.
+If the quarterback's arm is in forward motion when the 7-seconds expires, then the play will be allowed to continue. - 1.3 Once the ball is handed off, tossed, pitched or lateraled or a fake handoff, toss, pitch or lateral occurs the 7 second rule is no longer in effect. - 1.4 Only 1 forward pass thrown is allowed in a down. - 1.5 Interceptions change the possession of the ball. - 1.6 Shovel passes are allowed.
+In U18 and below, they must originate from behind the line of scrimmage and be completed over the line of scrimmage. - 1.6 Once a player catches a legal forward pass, they are no longer allowed to lateral the ball. - 1.7 Interceptions can be returned by the defense. - 1.8 On interceptions that occur and remain in the end zone, the ball becomes dead and turned over to the intercepting team at its 5-yard line.
 (7v7 goes to 10 yd. line) - 1.9 If a ball is intercepted and the ball carrier runs into their own endzone where they are flagged, except in the case of an inadvertent whistle, the result would be a safety for the other team.